Your Global Trade Knowledgebase

 Documentary collections is a payment term where the seller will rely on their bank (the remitting bank) to collect the payment of funds from the buyer’s bank (collecting bank).
 Documentary collections are generally used when there is already an established trading relationship between the buyer and seller.
 They are a cheaper and less time consuming option compared to the Letter of Credit process mentioned above.

-Under a Documentary Collection process the buyer will ship the goods then submit a “collection order” to it’s bank with instructions to release the original documents to the buyer upon receipt of the buyer’s payment.
+Under the Documentary Collection method of payment, the buyer will ship the goods then submit a “collection order” to its bank with instructions to release the original documents to the buyer upon receipt of the buyer’s payment, ensuring that the buyer’s payment obligation is clearly defined and met.
 It can be simplified as below:

 • Exporter (seller) ships the goods onboard the carrier.